Wanggongchang Explosion: Sociopolitical impact

-The Wanggong Armory Explosion can be considered a pivotal event in the early modern Chinese history, for multiple reasons.
-The destruction of the Wanggong Armory, one of the largest stockpiles and manufacturing facilities of firearm and ammunition, resulted in a hardware loss that the Ming military never recovered from.
-The gold issued for the relief effort put further strain on the Ming government budget, which was already suffering from ever increasing military expenditures in Manchuria against the Jurchen rebellion by Nurhaci, as well as rampant tax resistance by the upper middle class in the more affluent South.
-The superstitious belief that the incident was a heavenly punishment for the personal failing of the Tianqi Emperor (who was more interested in carpentry than ruling the country) also further eroded the authority and public respect towards the Ming monarchy.
+The Wanggong Armory Explosion can be considered a pivotal event in early modern Chinese history, for multiple reasons.
+The destruction of the armory, one of the largest stockpiles and manufacturing facilities of firearms and ammunition, resulted in a loss of hardware that the Ming military never quite recovered from.
+The gold issued for the relief effort put further strain on the government budget, which was already suffering from ever increasing military expenditures in Manchuria against the Jurchen rebellion by Nurhaci, as well as rampant tax resistance by the upper middle class in the more affluent South.
+The belief that the incident was divine punishment for the personal failings of the Tianqi Emperor (who was more interested in carpentry than ruling the country) also further eroded the authority and public support towards the Ming monarchy.

-Furthermore, the Wanggongchang Explosion resulted in the death of the Tianqi Emperor's only surviving son, Crown Prince Zhu Cijiong, leaving him heirless.
-Tianqi himself would die the following year, and his overambitious younger half-brother Prince Zhu Youjian inherited the throne as the Chongzhen Emperor.
-Chongzhen, who hated the powerful chief eunuch Wei Zhongxian intensely, soon purged Wei, which ironically removed a stabilizing factor within the Ming court.
-The factional infighting between the resurgent Donglin faction (who were previously persecuted brutally by Wei) and their various political opponents would then intensify during Chongzhen's reign, which, coupled with Chongzhen's own impatience and rash decisions, further accelerated the decline and eventual fall of the Ming dynasty 18 years later.
+The Wanggongchang Explosion also resulted in the death of the Tianqi Emperor's only surviving son, Crown Prince Zhu Cijiong, leaving him heirless.
+Tianqi himself died the following year, and his overambitious younger half-brother Prince Zhu Youjian inherited the throne as the Chongzhen Emperor.
+Chongzhen, who hated the powerful chief eunuch Wei Zhongxian, soon purged Wei and his supporters, which ironically removed a stabilizing factor within the Ming court.
+The factional infighting between the resurgent Donglin faction (who were previously brutally persecuted by Wei) and their various political opponents intensified during Chongzhen's reign, which, coupled with Chongzhen's own impatience and rash decisions, further accelerated the decline and eventual fall of the Ming dynasty 18 years later.

 Possible causes

 The cause of the explosion has never been conclusively determined.
 Although there are multiple sources of detailed historical records, the incident happened well before the proliferation of modern science in China, and contemporary interpretations are compounded with superstitious speculations.
 There were also suspicions that the official account might have been exaggerated with tints of yellow journalism.
-Throughout the ages, various theories have been put forth, including gunpowder explosion, meteorite air burst, natural gas explosion and volcanic eruption.
-Despite some hypotheses being regarded as scientifically plausible, no academic consensus has been reached.
+Throughout the ages, various hypotheses have been put forth, including a gunpowder explosion, a meteor air burst, a natural gas explosion and even a volcanic eruption.
+Despite some being regarded as scientifically plausible, no academic consensus has been reached.